Multiple fire crews respond to a Marion County restaurant

-According to 911 officials, a call was received just before 4:30 of a working fire at Three Ways Restaurant and Inn located in White Hall.
+According to 911 officials, a call was received just before 4:30 of a working fire at Three Ways Inn located in White Hall.

 Fire officials say no one was injured in the fire, but there’s no word yet on the cause.